 Nor peace in a heavy watch

 Those red ribbon foxes are not so easy caught

 But the search it never stops

 —Red Ribbon Foxes, A Fine Frenzy

 Before I turn it over, I’d like to leave you with a couple things.
-Here’s my personal rule for keeping or getting rid of excess (gifts or otherwise): if we need to buy extra storage to keep something that we wont use, then it should be returned or donated.
-Zoë talks about this more in depth below.
+Here’s my personal rule for keeping or getting rid of excess (gifts or otherwise): if we need to buy extra storage to keep something that we wont use, then it should be returned to the store or donated.
 And my personal rule for gift-giving: I try not to think about it after it leaves my hands.
 And if I do, then I’ve placed an expectation on that gift.
 In that case, it’s no longer a gift but a one-sided barter.